 God’s Secret Wisdom, Part 2

 When God does take the Church out of the world, there will be another abrupt change as the Age of Law returns for its last seven years.
 Once again the focus will be on Israel.
 There will be a Temple with sacrifices and all the other associated ceremonies.
-Except for all the missing people, it will be like the Church Age never happened.
-And please understand that even when the New Covenant comes to Israel it won’t be like it is in the Church.
-A Temple, animal sacrifice, required Holy days, and a Levitical Priesthood will continue into and through out the Kingdom Age, or Millennium.
+Except for all the missing people, it will be as if the Church Age never happened.
+And please understand, even when the New Covenant comes to Israel, it won’t be like it is in the Church.
+A Temple, animal sacrifice, required Holy days, and a Levitical Priesthood will continue into and throughout the Kingdom Age, or Millennium.